Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 3. Enforce open source license compliance, including dependencies' licenses.
 4. Identify outdated open source libraries with recommendationsto update.

-> **WhiteSource** is the leader in continuous open source software security and compliance management.
-WhiteSource integrates into your build process, irrespective of your programming languages, build tools, or development environments.
->
-> It works automatically, continuously, and silently in the background, checking the security, licensing, and quality of your open source components against White Source constantly updated definitive database of open source repositories.

 ### Question -16